If a fire breaks out in a school, college or university, the damage can be profound, not least to the learning of students.

 Sprinkler systems work in a simple manner; when exposed to a quantified temperature, an even jet spray of water is released, quickly suppressing a fire.
 Working independently from each sprinkler head, it is a common misconception that if one head releases, all will follow suit.

 Well-maintained sprinkler systems save lives and buildings.
 They absolutely have a place in the education sector to protect the students of today and the future.

 Churches Fire & Security are honoured members of the British Automatic Fire Sprinkler Association (BAFSA), who actively promote the use of sprinkler systems in buildings throughout the UK.

 We operate an in-house specialist projects team, dedicated to the design, installation, and servicing of sprinkler systems for many industries, including the education sector.

 We are third-party accredited which sees our business processes, technicians and equipment independently assessed to ensure best practices and British Standards are met.

-At Churches Fire, we continuously look to improve our business practices across all departments.
+At Churches Fire & Security, we continuously look to improve our business practices across all departments.
 To this end, we employ an innovative mobile application in the management of our visual fire door inspections.

 A simple way to document the visual assessments carried out by our highly-qualified technicians, Bolster Systems easily provides evidence of fire stop compliance, an inventory of works completed and a secure cloud database.

-Other services available include all aspects of fire and security protection incorporating CCTV, intruder alarms and access control systems.
+Other services available include all aspects of fire and security protection incorporating CCTV, intruder alarms, access control, fire alarms, extinguishers, fire training and suppression systems.